Ratanji Dadabhoy Tata: Opium trade

 Under the name Tata & Co, Ratanji ran an opium importing business in China, which was legal at the time.
 In 1887, he and other merchants such as David Solomon Sassoon presented a petition on behalf of the opium traders to complain about a Hong Kong Legislative Council bill that threatened to affect their trade.

 Director of Tata Steel

 Tata Steel was conceived and commissioned by Jamsetji Tata.
 However, Jamsetji died before the completion of the project.
-Ratanji played an important role in the completion of the Tata Steel Project along with Jamsetji's son Dorab and thus Tata Steel was established in Jamshedpur.
+Ratanji played an important role in the completion of the project along with Jamsetji's son Dorab and thus Tata Steel was established in Jamshedpur.

 The Tatas supplied steel to the British during the First World War.
-However, after the war Tata Steel went through a difficult period in the 1920s as steel was dumped into India from Britain and Belgium.
+However, after the war Tata Steel went through a difficult period in the 1920s as steel was dumped in India by Britain and Belgium.
 Ratanji, along with other directors successfully sought protection for the Indian steel industry from the colonial government of the day and steadied the operations of Tata Steel.